tc39/proposal-temporal/archive/objects.md

 ### Duration <a name="Duration" />

-Duration objects are produced by subtracting two temporal object from each other using the `minus()` method.
+Duration objects are produced by subtracting two temporal object from each other using the `difference()` method.
 Subtraction is limited to operations between objects of the same type.

 All `Duration` fields are integer values.
 Durations are immutable like all temporal objects.

-Durations can only be created through the `minus` method on temporal objects.
+Durations can only be created through the `difference` method on temporal objects.

 #### Duration.prototype.years: number